RedByte1337/GraphSpy/README.md

 For detailed instructions and other command line arguments, please refer to the [Execution page](https://github.com/RedByte1337/GraphSpy/wiki/Execution) on the wiki.

+## Usage

+Please refer to the [Github Wiki](https://github.com/RedByte1337/GraphSpy/wiki) for full usage details.

+For a quick feature overview, check out the [official release blog post](https://insights.spotit.be/2024/04/05/graphspy-the-swiss-army-knife-for-attacking-m365-entra/).

 # Features

 ## Access and Refresh Tokens